jank-lang/jank-lang.org/resources/src/blog/2026-09-04-better-and-better.md

    `user/foo` function was compiled.

-After my recent efforts, jank now weaves all of these together seamlessly to provide you a lovely error message.
+After my recent efforts, jank now weaves all of these together seamlessly to provide you a lovely error report.
 This works reliably on macOS and on Linux.

 ## Error pages
 Building on the error output above, you may also notice the URL that's tucked